Despite being the industry standard, soffit lighting is almost never the best way to light the facade of a home.

-Soffit lights aren’t all bad, and sometimes they can offer the best solution, as in lighting around garage doors.
-With a concrete driveway in the way, ground mounted up lights can be tricky and sometimes impossible to install.
+Soffit lights aren’t all bad, and sometimes they can offer the most cost effective solution, as in lighting around garage doors.
+With a concrete driveway in the way, ground mounted up lights can be tricky to install.
 Recessed well lights are best, but can be costly as they require core drilling through the concrete.
 For people concerned with cost, soffit lights can be a solution.

 Recessed soffit down lights installed above the garage on Brentwood client's home